- Copyright/Permission to Reproduce

 Information Archived on the Web

 Information identified as archived on the Web is for reference, research, or recordkeeping purposes.
 It has not been altered or updated after the date of archiving.
 Pages that are archived on the Web are not subject to the Government of Canada Web Standards.
-As per the Communications Policy of the Government of Canada, you can request alternate formats.
+As per the Policy on Communications and Federal Identity, you can request alternate formats.
 To do so, please contact us.

 The Office of the Auditor General of Canada (OAG) is committed to respecting the privacy of those who visit its website.
 This notice summarizes the privacy practices related to the OAG’s website.